lskh/Menschen-und-Magie/Hausregeln.md

 eigenen Open Game Content zu benutzen, vorausgesetzt, Du hälst Dich dabei an die Regeln der Open Game License.

-Schließlich sind die *Grenzland-Hausregeln* auch Open Source.
+Schließlich ist *Menschen & Magie* auch Open Source.
 Du findest die Quelldateien für dieses Dokument unter
 <https://github.com/lskh/Hausregeln>

-Open Content: All text and tables of *this booklet*, except for the equipment tables on pages \pageref{eqtab} through \pageref{eqtabend}, which are based on an idea by Brendan S. a.k.a necropraxis and used here with kind permission.
+Open Content: All text and tables of *this booklet*, except for the equipment tables on pages \pageref{eqtab} through \pageref{eqtabend}, which are based on an idea by Brendan S. a.k.a Necropraxis and used here with kind permission.

 \normalsize